 Please note this is a two day training that requires attendance on both days.
+For safeguarding reasons and to protect the privacy of those attending, this event will NOT be recorded.

 This 2-day training package offers an abundance of learnings around the multi-layered impact of trauma, neglect, toxic stress, and disrupted attachment on children, adolescents, and on their surrounding adults.
 It Includes the impact of trauma and disrupted attachment on the body (physical and sensory), brain (cognitive and neuropsychological), emotions, behaviours, learning, and relationships.
 This workshop will also have a spotlight on the important of language, words, and how we story people in our written and verbal communications.
 Although the content of this workshop can be emotive and potentially triggering; there will also be an emphasis on hope, resilience, and survivorship.
 These days use a range of metaphors, props, video clips, experiential learning, and case studies to bring the contents alive.
 This workshop also draws on the latest evidence-base and neuroscience findings but delivers them in an accessible engaging and applicable way.
 This training draws on the attachment, loss, stress, and trauma theory base, however with a focus of translating the findings into day-to-day child protection and children in care case work and practical tips.